If you’ve ever been stung by a wasp, you know they live up to their reputation of being angry, aggressive and producers of mean, painful stings.

 - If you need protein treats: Try adding a piece of raw hamburger or a chunk of canned tuna, dog or cat food to a trap with fruit juices or even plain water (deep enough to drown the critters but the piece of meat needs to be standing above the liquid surface to effectively attract them).

 - Keep garbage cans and recycle bins covered.

 - Don’t leave food or beverages sitting outside, keep beverages covered with a lid.
 Wipe up spills as soon as they happen.

-- If you have water sources in your yard (bird baths, ponds), the wasps could be hanging around for the water (they get thirsty too).
+- If you have water sources in your yard (bird baths, ponds), they could be sticking around for that reason (they get thirsty too).

-- If you have fruit trees, keep the fruit picked and remove any that have fallen on the ground.
+- If you have fruit trees, keep the produce picked and remove any that have fallen on the ground.